munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code obj-bound-method (2 before, 1 after)

 It wraps the receiver and the method closure together.
-The receiver's type is Value even though methods can only be called on instances.
-Since VM doesn't care what kind of receiver it has anyway, this means we don't have to keep converting the pointer back to a Value when it gets passed to more general functions.
+The receiver's type is Value even though methods can only be called on ObjInstances.
+Since the VM doesn't care what kind of receiver it has anyway, using Value means we don't have to keep converting the pointer back to a Value when it gets passed to more general functions.

 The new struct implies the usual boilerplate you're used to by now.
 A new case in the object type enum: